MateoGutierrezC/MateoGutierrezC/README.md

 ### Hi there 👋

 # 💫 About Me:
 Passionate frontend developer aspiring to become full stack.
 Eager to learn new technologies and contribute to diverse projects.
-Ready to code and collaborate!<br>🔬 Learning new technologies...<br>
+Ready to code and collaborate!

+<br>🔬 Learning new technologies...<br>
+<br>✍️ Frontend Oracle Next Education<br>

 ## 🌐 Socials: